 In an economic climate in which conference and event attendees need to justify the value of their time and financial investment, it is essential for meeting planners to understand why audiences attend their events, as well as what drives the level of attendee satisfaction with the event experience.

-• Research experience: It can be risky using internal staff, often with limited research experience, to design evaluations.
+It can be risky using internal staff, often with limited research experience, to design evaluations.
 Which questions should we ask?
 How many?
-What type?
+What type?• Process delays:

-• Process delays: Time is money.
-Capturing, analyzing, and reporting meeting results in a timely manner, to distill lessons learned for future planning, can be daunting.
+Time is money.
+Capturing, analyzing, and reporting meeting results in a timely manner, to distill lessons learned for future planning, can be daunting.• Managing complexity:

-• Managing complexity: Coordinating data collection through multiple channels -- paper, mobile, email -- and tracking who has and has not responded is a huge challenge.
+Coordinating data collection through multiple channels -- paper, mobile, email -- and tracking who has and has not responded is a huge challenge.• Aggregating the results:

 Overcoming these challenges requires a thoughtful and flexible approach to data collection from participants, speakers, and sponsors, as well as analysis of the attendee experience that provides timely feedback across multiple audiences and quantifies event outcomes.